Biomolecular NMR Facility

 Nuclear Magnetic Resonance spectroscopy (NMR) is a powerful technique that can provide information on molecular structure and dynamics at the atomic level.
 The naturally-occuring 1H isotope is the most sensitive NMR reporter.
 However, the very large number of 1H nuclei in macromolecules, can make the 1H-NMR spectrum intractable.
 Fortunately, with the advent of multi-dimensional techniques and methods in molecular biology to incorporate 13C, 15N and 2H in biological macromolecules, it has become possible to probe the structure, dynamics and biochemistry of proteins, RNA, DNA, and carbohydrates with NMR.
 The Vanderbilt Biomolecular NMR center was created as a part of a transinstitutional initiative to develop structural biology on campus.

-Click on picture to the right to see our 12min introductory video
+Click on the picture to see our 12min introductory video:

 Mission Statement